Fepozopo/heirloom-kitchen/content/recipes/black-tie/index.md

 ### Steps

-1. Brew thee coffee with the water using your favorite method.
+1. Brew the coffee with the water using your favorite method.
 2. Add the coffee, and chicory syrup to a measuring cup or glass.
 Stir to combine and set aside.
 3. Measure sweetened condensed milk into a serving glass.
 Fill glass with ice.
 4. Pour coffee mixture over ice.